hivelocity/hivelocity-client-go/client/docs/ProfileApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **PutProfileResource**
-> Profile PutProfileResource(ctx, payload, optional)
+> ProfileDump PutProfileResource(ctx, payload, optional)
 Update Profile of current user or a contact with id

 The id is optional and if it is necessary must be sent as URL param.